ocarmieo/github-trends/README.md

 <img src="img/pmi.png" width="250" align="middle"/>
 </p>

-To visualize the graph, I used a __force-directed layout__ in Gephi called ForceAtlas 2, which took into account the edge weights in the calculation of attraction and repulsion forces.
+To visualize the network, I used a __force-directed layout__ in Gephi called ForceAtlas 2, which took into account the edge weights in the calculation of attraction and repulsion forces.
 Packages with a strong relationship attract, while packages with weak or no relationship repel.
 Gephi has [different layouts](https://gephi.org/tutorials/gephi-tutorial-layouts.pdf) depending on what features you want to highlight.

 <p align="center">
 <img src="img/graph_layouts.png" width="500" align="middle"/>